HomeMethodologyVCE School Rating

 Data Sources

-• VTAC (Victorian Tertiary Admissions Centre): University application and enrolment data
+• VTAC (Victorian Tertiary Admissions Centre) — University application and pathway data

-• DET (Department of Education and Training): School enrolment and demographic information
+• DET (Department of Education and Training) — School demographics

 Start Exploring Schools

-Use our school comparison tool to find the best school for your family
+Use our school ranking tool to find the best fit for your family

 Browse VIC Schools